reach-sh/reach-lang/reach-ide/README.md

 ## Features

 - Auto setup of Reach compiler
+- Javascript syntax support
-- Live syntax highlighting for Reach compile errors without needing to save the file
+- Live diagnostic highlighting for Reach compile errors without needing to save the file
 - Quick fixes with suggestions provided by Reach compiler
 - Hover documentation for all Reach statements
 - Snippet insertion for Reach template